 Clinics and other medical facilities have specialized devices used to monitor an unborn child’s heartbeat.
 Most often, an OBGYN or a nurse is the one directly involved in monitoring the heartbeat of a pregnant patient.

-It is safe to use fetal monitoring gadgets at home to check high risk pregnancies, fetal health and multiple births.
+It is safe to use fetal monitoring gadgets at home to check high-risk pregnancies, fetal health, and multiple births.

 There various portable monitors that can be used at home.
 You can use the devices to monitor your unborn child’s heartbeat on your own.
-This eliminates the need of traveling from home, dealing with paperwork issues and insurance dramas, and the uncomfortable feeling of undressing in front of a stranger.
+This eliminates the need for traveling from home, dealing with paperwork issues and insurance dramas, and the uncomfortable feeling of undressing in front of a stranger.

 Why Do I Need an Infant Stethoscope at Home?

 With an infant stethoscope, you can regularly check on your little one.
-This will reduce stress of being unsure and save you the expenses of traveling to the hospital and paying doctors’ fees for a checkup.
+This will reduce the stress of being unsure and save you the expenses of traveling to the hospital and paying doctors’ fees for a checkup.

 WARNING: To avoid panic due to false reading, learn how to use and interpret results of an infant stethoscope.